projectacrn/acrn-hypervisor/doc/tutorials/cpu_sharing.rst

 Introduction
 ************

 The goal of CPU Sharing is to fully utilize the physical CPU resource to support more virtual machines.
 Currently, ACRN only supports 1 to 1 mapping mode between virtual CPUs (vCPUs) and physical CPUs (pCPUs).
 Because of the lack of CPU sharing ability, the number of VMs is limited.
 To support CPU Sharing, we have introduced a scheduling framework and implemented two simple small scheduling algorithms to satisfy embedded device requirements.
 Note that, CPU Sharing is not available for VMs with local APIC passthrough (``--lapic_pt`` option).

 Scheduling Framework
 ********************

 To satisfy the modularization design concept, the scheduling framework layer isolates the vCPU layer and scheduler algorithm.
 It does not have a vCPU concept so it is only aware of the thread object instance.
 The thread object state machine is maintained in the framework.
 The framework abstracts the scheduler algorithm object, so this architecture can easily extend to new scheduler algorithms.

 .. figure:: images/cpu_sharing_framework.png
    :align: center

 The below diagram shows that the vCPU layer invokes APIs provided by scheduling framework for vCPU scheduling.
 The scheduling framework also provides some APIs for schedulers.
 The scheduler mainly implements some callbacks in an ``acrn_scheduler`` instance for scheduling framework.
 Scheduling initialization is invoked in the hardware management layer.

 .. figure:: images/cpu_sharing_api.png
    :align: center

-vCPU affinity
+CPU affinity
 *************

-Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is statically configured in the VM configuration via a vcpu_affinity array.
-The item number of the array matches the vCPU number of this VM.
-Each item has one bit to indicate the assigned pCPU of the corresponding vCPU.
-Use these rules to configure the vCPU affinity:
+Currently, we do not support vCPU migration; the assignment of vCPU mapping to pCPU is fixed at the time the VM is launched.
+The statically configured cpu_affinity_bitmap in the VM configuration defines a superset of pCPUs that the VM is allowed to run on.
+One bit in this bitmap indicates that one pCPU could be assigned to this VM, and the bit number is the pCPU ID.
+A pre-launched VM is supposed to be launched on exact number of pCPUs that are assigned in this bitmap. and the vCPU to pCPU mapping is implicitly indicated: vCPU0 maps to the pCPU with lowest pCPU ID, vCPU1 maps to the second lowest pCPU ID, and so on.

-- Only one bit can be set for each affinity item of vCPU.
-- vCPUs in the same VM cannot be assigned to the same pCPU.
+For post-launched VMs, acrn-dm could choose to launch a subset of pCPUs that are defined in cpu_affinity_bitmap by specifying the assigned pCPUs (``--cpu_affinity`` option).
+But it can't assign any pCPUs that are not included in the VM's cpu_affinity_bitmap.

 Here is an example for affinity: